hilgspritch/hilgspritch.github.io/_posts/2023-05-23-why-ill-never-use-a-capsule-wardrobe.md

 categories: Style
 background: '/img/posts/no-capsule-wardrobe.png'
 ---
+### I use fashion as a form of self-expression and that reduces my stress.

 In a fast-paced world where simplicity seemed elusive, I embarked on a quest for a streamlined lifestyle back in 2017.
 Juggling the responsibilities of being a full-time working mom to a lively two-year-old daughter, I yearned for a touch of tranquility.
 I wouldn't have guessed that my journey to simplicity would lead me to discover the power of fashion as a means of self-expression.
 In this post, I will share with you how I found my personal style amidst the chaos and embraced the freedom it brought.